arangodb/docs/3.5/programs-arangod-cluster.md

 If this value is not set, it will default to the value of the option `--cluster.min-replication-factor`.
 If set, the value must be between the values of `--cluster.min-replication-factor` and `--cluster.max-replication-factor`.

+**Maximum number of shards**

+`--cluster.max-number-of-shards <integer>`

+Maximum number of shards than can be configured when creating new collections.
+The default value is `1000`.
+When changing the value of this setting, no changes are applied to existing collections that would violate the new setting.